c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 base.
 Anyway, let's just mention what they're there for.
-In `core`, you'll find `types`, which is where we keep the shared data types we use to shuttle data across app components; `convert` and `io` contain, respectively, some util classes to deal with JSON serialisation and files.
+In `core`, you'll find `types`, which is where we keep the shared data types we use to shuttle data across app components; `convert` and `io` contain, respectively, some util classes to deal with JSON serialisation and file-system tasks.
 Finally, if you're wondering how the Web app starts or how we generate config files, then you should look at the launchers in `run`.